rrainey/DSKY-alarm-panel-replica/README.md

 * pcb - KiCad project for the controller PCB design

-* firmware - circuitpython board definition for this board and python-based firmware
+* firmware - circuitpython board definition and python-based test and controller firmware

 * hardware - 3D-printable frame components designed using Fusion 360.
 STEP and Fusion source files available.
 Hardware models used in thie replica were derived from models found in the [AGC Mechanical CAD project](https://github.com/rrainey/agc-mechanical-cad).